We’ll go through how to organise each method of arranging custody. We think it’s also important to discuss AI tools and their pros and cons.

 Family Court proceedings

-One parent may object to the other party having sole custody.
+One parent may have a problem with the other party having sole custody.
 The parent seeking sole custody must apply to the Family Court for parenting orders.
 The Court will consider various factors, with the child’s best interests paramount.
-A parenting order will only grant sole parental responsibility if it’s in the child’s best interests.
+A child custody order will only grant sole parental responsibility if it’s the most beneficial arrangement for the child.

 Any history of family violence, abuse or neglect of the child.